albinwwells/glacier-mass-balance/README.md

   - Decisions to show or skip various raster files and calculated values
   - Decisions on using smoothed raster files vs raw data (and decision on smoothing filter type and parameters)
   - Decision on altitudinally resolving using total mass balance or climatic mass balance (it does not do both at once)
+* Images are saved into a '/Figures' folder and PDFs containing all relevant information are saved into a '/PDFs' folder

 ## 2. glacierClass.py